 - If there is no known rupture, I will attempt an en-bloc capsulectomy if that is the patient’s preference.
 The issue with the en-bloc approach is that a larger incision is required (this isn’t a problem if we have planned a mastopexy/breast lift as part of the surgery) and for patients who would preference a shorter scar, we discuss the fact that if I am concerned that the access is inadequate for safe visualisation right up the top of the chest, then I will often open the capsule, remove the implant, and then complete the capsulectomy.
 This is important given the risk of this surgery being performed with poor visibility – things like bleeding and excess trauma to the pec muscle are common in that situation.

 - In every case of explant surgery for a patient who is concerned about BII, I perform a total capsulectomy.
 Without exception.
 There are uncommon situations where I see patients not worried about BII, who choose not to have a capsulectomy.
-There are good reasons for this, perhaps the best being that it allows us to use the capsule to “shrink” the breast, thus avoiding the need for a mastopexy.

 - I don’t use drains.